smudge/decks/railsconf-2022/slides.md

 really all that reliable.

-And, you know, anytime this happened, we could drop everything and fix it.
-But it was a choice between that and the roadmap.
+And, you know, anytime this happened, we could drop what we were doing and fix it.
+But it was always a choice between that and the roadmap.

 Plus, everytime it broke,